A Guide to Drinking Tap Water in Wallis and Futuna

 Bottled Water in Wallis and Futuna

-Bottled water is readily available at local supermarkets and convenience stores throughout Wallis and Futuna.
-Learn more about where to find stores in A Guide to Supermarkets & Food Shopping in Wallis & Futuna LINK#TT020.
+As a French territory, where drinking bottled water is ingrained in the psyche, bottled water from various brands is readily available at local supermarkets and convenience stores throughout Wallis and Futuna.
+Learn more about where to find stores in A Guide to Supermarkets & Food Shopping in Wallis & Futuna.

 Make sure to dispose of your plastic waste responsibly after use and reuse it whenever possible.